-Iran is materially assisting all major Shiite Muslim political factions in Iraq, most of which have longstanding ideological, political, and religious ties to Tehran, and their armed militias.
-The Administration notes growing involvement by Tehran in actively directing, training, and arming Shiite militiamen linked, to varying degrees, to hardline cleric Moqtada Al Sadr.
-Some analysis goes so far as to see a virtual "proxy war" between the United States and Iran inside Iraq.
+Iran is materially assisting and attempting to influence, in most cases against the United States, major Shiite Muslim factions in Iraq, most of which have ideological, political, and religious ties to Tehran.
+The Administration asserts that Tehran is actively directing, training, and arming Shiite militiamen linked, to varying degrees, to hardline anti-U.S. cleric Moqtada Al Sadr.
+Some analysts see a virtual "proxy war" between the United States and Iran inside Iraq.
 This report will be updated.
 See CRS Report RL32048, Iran: U.S. Concerns and Policy Responses, by Kenneth Katzman.